jamilohayia/ReadMeGenerator/README.md

 You are required to submit the following:

-* A video demonstrating the entirety of the app's functionality
+* A video demonstrating the entirety of the app's functionality: https://drive.google.com/file/d/16-ttbvDFveADUCLTvwdaeQB92WScScIg/view

 * A generated README.md file for a project repo.